DanyaGTx/DanyaGTx/README.md

 - I can create individual pages using React Router;
 - I can manage the state of components using React Hooks;
 - Understanding how Virtual DOM works;
+- Ability to work with class and functional components;

 ### Git
 - I know the basic git commands;